 and

-\end{lemma} \begin{proof} It is easy to see that in finitely many steps we can reduce a $k$-uple to a collapsed $l$-uple with $l\leq k$ using the operations described above of removing a subset if it is adjacent to another subset which is contained in the former.
+\end{lemma} \begin{proof} It is easy to see that in finitely many steps we can reduce a $k$-tuple to a collapsed $l$-tuple with $l\leq k$ using the operations described above of removing a subset if it is adjacent to another subset which is contained in the former.

-If $A_i$ is contained in both $A_{i+1}$ and $A_{i-1}$ then it is trivial to observe that the two operations of removing $A_{i+1}$ and $A_{i-1}$ commute.
-Hence the order is irrelevant and the resulting $\gamma$ is well-defined. \end{proof}
+If $A_i$ is contained in both $A_{i+1}$ and $A_{i-1}$, then it is trivial to observe that the two operations of removing $A_{i+1}$ and $A_{i-1}$ commute.
+Hence, the order is irrelevant and the resulting $\gamma$ is well-defined. \end{proof}

 \begin{lemma} The function $\gamma$ preserves upward and downward concatenated tuples.
 Therefore, we have the equality $\gamma\delta=\delta\gamma\delta$ and this defines a retraction on $\CN(P)$ of its subset of collapsed concatenated tuples. \end{lemma} \begin{proof} We show that $\gamma$ preserves upward concatenated tuples, the proof that it preserves downward concatenated tuples is similar.